onlyphantom/blockchain/content/transactions.md

 </div>

-> **Selecting the right gas fee depends on the type of transaction and how important it is to you.**
+Metamask has some simple guidelines to picking the right gas fee:
 >
 > **High**: This is best for time sensitive transactions (like Swaps) as it increases the likelihood of a successful transaction.
 If a Swap takes too long to process it may fail and result in losing some of your gas fee.
 >